Data and algorithms to measure and prevent Gender Based Violence in the UK: an inward-placement of Data Pop Alliance at the University of Surrey

 Biography

-She's been awarded Mid-Career Researcher of the Year at Surrey Business School in 2021, and received the Impact Award prize in 2020 for outstanding contributions to impact in her research on digital government transformation in Latin America.
+Carla’s research, funded by prestigious bodies like the EU’s Horizon 2020, ESRC, and EPSRC, translates cutting-edge insights into actionable solutions.
+She has been recognized with numerous accolades, including Mid-Career Researcher of the Year at Surrey Business School (2021) and the Impact Award (2020) for her outstanding contributions to digital government transformation in Latin America.

-Carla is founding member of the Surrey Center of Digital Economy and Principal Researcher at the Latin American Initiative of Open data (ILDA).
-She is Fellow of the Surrey Institute for People Centred AI, member of the Center for Social Innovation Management and the Surrey Law and Technology Hub.
-She is also member of Sandbox, a global network of young entrepreneurs, and shares a passion for social entrepreneurship.
+As a founding member of the Surrey Center of Digital Economy, Principal Researcher at the Latin American Open Data Initiative (ILDA), and Fellow at the Surrey Institute for People Centred AI, Carla is at the forefront of driving responsible AI adoption and digital innovation.
+She also contributes to the Center for Social Innovation Management, the Surrey Law and Technology Hub, and the global Sandbox network of young entrepreneurs.

-Carla holds a PhD in Management from the London School of Economics and Political Science (LSE) in the UK, an MSc in Public Administration and Public Policy from CIDE in Mexico City, and a BA in Economics from the University of Buenos Aires.
+Carla holds a PhD in Management from the London School of Economics, an MSc in Public Administration and Public Policy from CIDE, and a BA in Economics from the University of Buenos Aires.
+Passionate about social entrepreneurship, Carla thrives on turning research into insights that enable impactful change for a more sustainable digital future.

 Outputs